robertfmurdock/jsmints/README.md

        asyncSetup ...
     }

-In order to write tests safely on all platforms... especially Javascript.
+In order to write tests safely on all platforms... especially KotlinJs.

 ## Acknowledgements